How To Make Stabilized Whipped Cream

 - It’s best to chill your bowl and beaters before getting started.
 This will help your whipped cream thicken up quicker and increase the volume too!

-- Make sure to let your gelatin cool slightly before mixing it in, you don’t want it to be too hot when you add it to the bowl.
+- Make sure to let your gelatin cool just slightly before mixing it in, you don’t want it to be too hot when you add it to the bowl.

-- Once you make the whipped cream, you can pipe it on your dessert, then refrigerate the dessert until you’re ready to serve it.
+- Once you make the whipped cream, you can pipe it on your dessert, then refrigerate until you’re ready to serve it.
 This whipped cream will hold up just fine at room temperature for a couple of hours, but it’s best to keep your dessert refrigerated and avoid leaving it anywhere too warm for too long.

 Stabilized Whipped Cream